 Like everything in life, Tarot takes practice.
-Find a good support network, there are plenty of Tarot meetups and courses out there.
-Regularly experiment with new spreads and learn how to read the Tarot by practicing on friends that you trust and will encourage you – don’t go straight for the sceptic!
+Find a good support network; plenty of Tarot meetups and courses are out there.
+Regularly experiment with new spreads and learn how to read the Tarot by practising on friends you trust and will encourage you – don’t go straight for the sceptic!

 Don’t mix your spirits!

 I shudder with horror when someone tells me, “Oh, I’ll read for my friends once I’ve had a couple of glasses of wine.”
 Do not do this.
 Ever.
-Firstly, Tarot should be seen as a sacred practice and not something that is ‘a bit of fun’.
+Firstly, Tarot should be seen as a sacred practice, not something that’s ‘a bit of fun’.
 Secondly, when you’re intoxicated you do not have a firm command over what energies you are letting in or out.
 The likelihood of you picking up something that doesn’t serve you increases once you’ve had a drink or two.

 Do learn astrology and Kabbalah!